torvalds/linux/Documentation/filesystems/vfs.rst

 The first can be used independently to the others.
 The VM can try to either write dirty pages in order to clean them, or release clean pages in order to reuse them.
-To do this it can call the ->writepage method on dirty pages, and ->releasepage on clean pages with PagePrivate set.
+To do this it can call the ->writepage method on dirty pages, and ->release_folio on clean folios with the private flag set.
 Clean pages without PagePrivate and with no external references will be released without notice being given to the address_space.

 To achieve this functionality, pages need to be placed on an LRU with lru_cache_add and mark_page_active needs to be called whenever the page